Submit Article

 What Was the Outcome?

-As a result, the court held that the owners had breached the warranty, and the insurers were therefore discharged from liability under the policy from the date of the breach.
-The court ordered the owners to reimburse the insurers for the salvage expenses they had paid.
+As a consequence of these breaches, the insurers were discharged from liability under the policy.
+The court ordered the defendants to reimburse the insurers for the salvage charges they had paid.
+The operative order of the court was recorded at paragraph [65]:

 Why Does This Case Matter?